Master of Divinity and Master of Arts in Counseling Dual Degree

 The dual degree master of divinity and master of arts in counseling combines the theological, biblical and pastoral training of a master of divinity with the psychologically and spiritually grounded professional counseling training of the master of arts in counseling degree.

-For the master of arts in counseling, students will complete 60 credit hours toward the degree.
+- 60 credit hours toward the master of arts in counseling degree.
 Three of these hours are designated as a counseling elective, which could occur in the seminary context.

 The dual degree advisor will work with each student on a case-by-case basis to determine which course substitutions are more suitable in light of schedule constraints and individual needs.

 A unique strength of Eastern Mennonite Seminary is our formation program.
 We believe that focusing on one’s own formation during the seminary journey is the way for ministering persons to be healthy and whole in their vocations in ministry and counseling.
 For this degree, four formation courses are required.
 Formation in God’s Story I & II (2 credits each) helps students understand their own lives in conversation with and connection to God’s story as found in Scripture and being written in the present in their own lives through spiritual practices.
 Formation in Ministry I & II (3 credits each) offers students the opportunity to put their learning into practice in internship sites related to their vocational leanings with a mentor to help with on-site theological reflection.
 For more information, please visit the formation page